How I work

 I believe you are the expert on your own life, and I aim to offer a space where you feel truly heard.
 I won’t offer advise or tell you what to do, but I can guide you in the process of finding your own answers.

-I show up in the therapy space not as the expert, but as my authentic, real self and someone who can hold space for your to explore whatever you need.
+I show up in the therapy space not as the expert, but as my authentic, real self and someone who can hold space for you to explore whatever you need.

 I also draw on other approaches that fit well with the work I do, particularly polyvagal theory and somatic therapy.
 This means we might explore how your nervous system responds to stress or trauma, and gently bring the body into the therapy space by noticing how your body feels (if that feels ok for you).